 “An epileptologist typically works in a designated epilepsy center, which is capable of evaluating people whose seizures are not under adequate control.
 An epilepsy center provides a very comprehensive approach to care,” said Duke epileptologist Aatif Husain, MD.

 An epilepsy center is staffed by specialists who use sophisticated testing to pinpoint your diagnosis, offer the latest treatments, address possible side effects of medications, recommend surgical options if appropriate, and help you manage the social and emotional aspects of epilepsy.

-As a Level 4 Epilepsy Center, we are recognized by the National Association of Epilepsy Centers for providing the highest level of diagnosis, treatment, and surgical options.
+As a Level 4 Epilepsy Center, Duke is recognized by the National Association of Epilepsy Centers for providing the highest level of diagnosis, treatment, and surgical options.